tock/tock-www/_pages/tockworld5/agenda.md

 ---
 layout: page
-title: TockWorld 2022
+title: TockWorld 5
-description: Proposed agenda for TockWorld 2022
+description: Proposed agenda for TockWorld 5
-permalink: /tockworld22/agenda
+permalink: /tockworld5/agenda
 ---

-TockWorld 2022 will take place at Northwestern University in Chicago on July 19th & 20th.
+TockWorld 5 will take place at Northwestern University in Chicago on July 19th & 20th, 2022.
 Day 1 welcomes everyone to hear talks and participate in discussions.
 Day 2 also welcomes everyone, but will be organized around smaller group discussions focused on governance.

-In addition to normal presentations on the development in and around Tock, this TockWorld will have focused discussions on the future of the Tock roject and strategies for fostering a sustainable community around the project.
+In addition to normal presentations on the development in and around Tock, this TockWorld will have focused discussions on the future of the Tock project and strategies for fostering a sustainable community around the project.

 * TOC